 The ECS is a complicated system, and researchers haven’t determined exactly how it functions.
-However, many of the studies done so far have found that there are some things that the ECS can regulate.
+However, many of the studies done so far have found that there are some things that the Endocannabinoid System can regulate.
 Here are the main systems it works with:

 - Appetite and digestion

 - Cardiovascular system function

 All of these functions aid the body in homeostasis.
 Homeostasis refers to the stability of the systems within your body, such as the brain and spinal cord, digestion, heart rate, blood pressure, and more.